salesforce-marketingcloud/LearningAppIos/README.md

 # README

-> Marketing Cloud Learning Apps are free to use, but are not official Salesforce.com Marketing Cloud products, and should be considered community projects - these apps are not officially tested or documented.
-For help on any Marketing Cloud Learning App please consult the Salesforce message boards or the issues section of this repository - Salesforce.com Marketing Cloud support is not available for these applications.
+> Marketing Cloud Learning Apps are free to use but are not official Salesforce Marketing Cloud products and should be considered community projects.
+These apps are not officially tested or documented.
+For help on any Marketing Cloud Learning App, please consult the Salesforce message boards or the issues section of this repository.
+Salesforce Marketing Cloud support is not available for these applications.

 Please make sure you are always using the latest SDK.
 The Learning App only supports versions 4.4.0 and above.